 - Lower the construction time and reduce the costs of the construction.

-- For protecting channel linings, bridge safety, and stabilizing debris flows.
+- For protecting channel linings, bridge safety, and stabilising debris flows.

-- Used for restoration of deteriorating marine constructions such as bulkheads, piers, seas, and so on.
+- Used for the restoration of deteriorating marine constructions such as bulkheads, piers, seawalls, and so on.

 Disadvantages